a7med-adel2002/landing-page/README.md

 # Landing Page Project

-### It is a web landing page I have built in my Front Web Development course with Udacity, in which I have practised different skills I have learned, like creating and styling element by JS, adding and removing event listener, functions, different types of for loop and if condition.
+### It is a web landing page I have built in my Front Web Development course with Udacity, in which I have practiced different skills I have learned, like creating and styling element by JS, adding and removing event listener, functions, different types of for loop and if condition.

 ### The project is provided by comments which will help you read the code easily.